Sharp systolic inequalities for Reeb flows on the three-sphere: The fixed point theorem

 where we have used the fact that both paths $\varphi_t^+$ and $\varphi_t^-$ fix the origin.
 The maps $\varphi^+$ and $\varphi^-$ satisfy

 for every $z\in \D$.
 It follows that

 so $\varphi$ can be made arbitrarily $C^0$-close to the identity by choosing the natural number $n$ to be large.

 We conclude that $\tilde{\varphi}$ is an element of $\widetilde{\mathrm{Diff}}(\D,dx\wedge dy)$ with negative Calabi invariant such that $\varphi=\pi(\tilde{\varphi})$ satisfies (\ref{closetoid}) and has a unique fixed point with positive action.
-It satisfies all the assumptions of Theorem \ref{fixpoint} except for the $C^1$-closeness to the identity, and all the assumptions of Theorem \ref{fixpoint2} except for the monotonicity.
+It satisfies all the assumptions of Theorem \ref{fixpointmon} except for the radial monotonicity, and all the assumptions of Corollary \ref{fixpoint} except for the $C^1$-closeness to the identity.

 \begin{rem} It is easy to modify this class of examples so that $\varphi$ is compactly supported in the interior of $\D$.
-Indeed, it is enough to slow down the rotation $\varphi^+$ outside from the support of $\varphi^-$ and make it agree with the identity on circles which are close to the boundary (see also the next section).
+Indeed, it is enough to slow down the rotation $\varphi^+$ outside from the support of $\varphi^-$ and make it agree with the identity on circles which are close to the boundary (see also Section \ref{controsec}).
 By embedding $\Z \times \D$ periodically into the strip $\R \times [0,\pi]$, one finds an area preserving diffeomorphism of the strip with zero flux, negative Calabi invariant, but no fixed points with negative action.
-Up to the modification of the area form by a suitable conjugacy, this shows that the conclusion of Theorem 1.12 in \cite{abhs14} does not hold if one removes the monotonicity assumption. \end{rem}
+Up to the modification of the area form by a suitable conjugacy, this shows that the conclusion of Theorem 1.12 in \cite{abhs17} does not hold if one removes the monotonicity assumption. \end{rem}